IIIF/website/source/community/policy/editorial.md

 All Editors SHOULD expect to attend one virtual editorial committee meeting monthly to discuss the ongoing work of the community, lasting for 1 hour.

-All Editors SHOULD attend as many in person and virtual meetings of TSGs and other groups for the specifications that they have agreed to work on.
+All Editors SHOULD attend as many TSG meetings for the specifications on which they are working as possible.

 The editorial committee _MUST_ provide a summary of all meetings, and _SHOULD_ provide a summary of other interactions at which changes and new specifications are discussed.